 Publications: Graduate students have opportunities for first author and co-authorship on publications in peer-reviewed journals and conference proceedings.
 A goal for MS-CHE students is that they have at least one publication or manuscript submitted by the time of graduation, though not meeting this goal does not prevent a student from graduating.
-Of the four MS graduates during the 2018-19 fiscal year, one has a peer-reviewed publication.
+Of the nine CHE students earning an MS degree during the 2019-20 fiscal year, at least four of these are author or co-author on a peer-reviewed publication and/or conference proceeding.
 All theses are copyrighted and archived in the ProQuest Thesis and Dissertation Database.